erelsgl/limdu/README.md

-# Limdu
+# Limdu.js

-Limdu is a machine-learning framework for Node.js, which supports online learning and multi-label classification.
+Limdu is a machine-learning framework for Node.js.
+It supports **multi-label classification**, **online learning**, and **real-time classification**.
+It is especially suited for natural language understanding in dialog systems.

+Limdu is in an "alpha" state - some parts are working (see this readme), but some parts are missing or not tested.
+Contributions are welcome.

 ## Installation